cambridge-ceu/csd3/applications/pgsc_calc.md

 module load ceuadmin/openjdk/11.0.20+8
 module load ceuadmin/plink/2.00a3.3
 module load ceuadmin/quarto/1.4.549
+module load ceuadmin/R/latest
 module load ceuadmin/singularity/4.0.3
 ```

-Under icelake, one can also use `ceuadmin/quarto/1.3.450-icelake`[^issue].
+Under icelake, one can use `ceuadmin/quarto/1.3.450-icelake`[^issue] and `R/4.3.1-icelake`.
 Handling of specific modules is documented on the ceuadmin section when appropriate.

 ### pgsc_calc